I have a confession to make, and I know it’s not going to make me popular.

 Not much, hey?
 One of my greatest regrets about my time in Belize was not feeling as though I could justify spending money on some of the pricier activities in the country.

-If you’re not on a budget, you may want to work in a trip to Belize’s barrier reef, whether it’s snorkelling the Belize Barrier Reef ($75) or taking a helicopter over the Great Blue Hole ($420).
-If you’re not going to be venturing into Guatemala on your trip, it also might be worth opting for a day trip from San Ignacio to the magnificent Tikal ruins ($150).
+If you’re into water-based activities, you may want to work in a trip to go snorkelling on the Belize Barrier Reef ($95).
+If you’re not already going to be venturing into Guatemala on this trip, it’s worth opting for a day trip from San Ignacio to the magnificent Tikal ruins ($150) as well.
 I absolutely adored my day spent exploring Tikal, so highly recommend taking the day to see as much of it as possible from Belize, especially as that tour receives fantastic reviews.

 Don’t Forget About Travel Insurance for Belize